Salama1429/Text-to-speech_TTS_Model_Training/README.md

 In this repo i'am sharing my German TTS model (Training Text to speech model for German Language)

-model hugging face repo: https://huggingface.co/Salama1429/TTS_German_Speecht5_finetuned_voxpopuli_nl
+you can find the model on my hugging face repo: https://huggingface.co/Salama1429/TTS_German_Speecht5_finetuned_voxpopuli_nl

 # Model Usage
 <pre>